-They apply to all areas or sectors being able to be handled by a civil court, except family or the like.
+They apply to all areas or sectors that a civil court can handle, except family or the like.
 Certain institutions are specifically entrusted to file representative actions, for instance in the consumer field the Consumer Association (VKI).
-The class actions, where the Supreme Court allowed such an "Austrian" class action for the first time, related to litigation with respect to financial services, namely misinformation of consumers.
+Class actions, where the Supreme Court allowed such an "Austrian" class action for the first time, are related to litigation with respect to financial services, namely misinformation of consumers.
 Furthermore, the Federal Minister for Labour, Social Affairs and Consumer Protection may mandate the VKI to initiate "class" proceedings.

 1.3 Does the procedure provide for the management of claims by means of class action (whether determination of one claim leads to the determination of the class) or by means of a group action where related claims are managed together, but the decision in one claim does not automatically create a binding precedent for the others in the group?

+There is no specific procedure for managing class actions.
 However, a court will give a binding decision with respect to the legal questions to be solved - comparable to solving preliminary questions - and after this ruling, it will be decided on a case-by-case basis, whether the other claim would actually be covered or not.
 The decision in one case does, therefore, not create a binding precedent for other claims, but it is of course unlikely that the court will alter its decision when the facts and the legal issue to be solved are actually the same.